-However, more concerning, is that prior to this he held senior positions at…… Lloyds Banking Group.
+However, more concerning, is that prior to working exclusively for UKFinance he held senior positions simultaneously at both the BBA and Lloyds Banking Group.

-Mr Pegge was a Director in Group External Relations between 2013 – 2017 and that he was, and I quote from his LinkedIn profile, “Responsible for the Group’s relationships and communication with stakeholders including politicians, authorities, business networks and finance programmes”
+Mr Pegge was a Director in Group External Relations between 2013 – 2017 during which time he was, and I quote from his LinkedIn profile, “Responsible for the Group’s relationships and communication with stakeholders including politicians, authorities, business networks and finance programmes”

-I remind you that this was the period Thames Valley Police were investigating HBOS Reading, and during which time Lloyds Banking Group vehemently, and falsely, communciated to MP’s, police, media and victims that there was no wrongdoing.
+I remind you that this was the period that Thames Valley Police were investigating HBOS Reading, and during which time Lloyds Banking Group vehemently, and falsely, communicated to MP’s, police, media and victims that there was no wrongdoing and certainly no crime.
 I have no idea if Mr Pegge was involved in any such communications, and do not allege such.
 I merely point out the facts.

 Between March 2009 and September 2011 Mr Pegge was “Head of External Affairs, Commercial”.
 This role involved, and I quote, being “Responsible for public affairs, PR and business networks for Lloyds TSB and Bank of Scotland’s SME and asset based finance services”.

 Again, I make no allegation but refer you to the fact that during this period Lloyds Bank were:

 A) denying all wrongdoing with respect to HBOS Reading

 B) Heavily involved in not just the manipulation of LIBOR but also the Repo Rate.
 (This is the rate that would determine how much the bank paid back to the Bank of England and therefore taxpayer for having bailed them out.)